gmlang/score-loan-applicants-book/manuscript/01-missing-value-treatment.md

 ## END Define Function

-# change the target to factor, right now, it's coded as numeric
+# change the target to factor
 upl$bad = as.factor(upl$bad)

 # calculate the distribution of each level in target and plot it